- Barrier Free

 Special Exhibition commemorating Agape Ohtsuru Museum’s 2nd Anniversary

-Himeji Castle (The world’s largest ivory sculpture)
+Himeji Castle (Largest in world ivory sculpture)

 The museum shop is located on the 1st floor.